Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 Additional discussion and help can be found [here](https://github.com/comfyanonymous/ComfyUI/discussions/476).

-There is a portable standalone build for Windows that should work for running on INTEL GPUs or for running on your CPU only on the [releases page](https://github.com/comfyanonymous/ComfyUI/releases).
+Portable standalone build for Windows that should work for running on INTEL GPUs or for running on your CPU only on the [releases page](https://github.com/Redtash1/ComfyUI-Windows-Intel-GPUs/releases/tag/v0.2.1).

 ### [Direct link to download](https://github.com/Redtash1/ComfyUI-Windows-Intel-GPUs/releases/download/v0.2.1/ComfyUI_Windows_Intel_Portable.7z)